syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Binaries.md

 8. Click Finish to exit the Setup Wizard.
 Essential Studio - Binaries setup will be installed.

-## Digitally Signed Binaries Setup
+## Essential Studio - Digitally Signed Binaries

 Syncfusion provides Digitally Signed Binaries Setup.
 It signs the Syncfusion assemblies with a .pfx file.
 For information, see [Digitally Signed Binaries ](http://www.syncfusion.com/support/kb/7671).